Youths Career Counselling Vital To Address Unemployment, Improve Productivity - UrduPoint

 "We should give complete liberty to our youth to select the career by their own choice after they have exposure to different careers as in this way, they themselves will be responsible for their success or failure".

 The government should spend maximum amounts on Human Development.
 The students should have enlarged choices for their careers.
 They should be provided awareness about modern fields also so that they should select careers according to their own interest and deliver better to society.
-I knew many people who openly expressed that they were misfit to their jobs.
-They could not perform best as they lacked interest in their jobs.
+They said they knew many people who openly expressed that they were misfit to their jobs.
+They could not perform best as they have lack of interest in their jobs.

+Dr. Irfan Jafar, Head of Department of Software Engineering (A Private University) also hinted that parents in developed countries hired services of career counsellors for proper grooming of their children.
+Similarly, the educational institutes regularly held workshops, seminars and even they introduced specialized systems for guidance of the students from school level.